-Determining the Appropriate Segment or Segments of the Campus Community to Receive an Emergency Notification

-University and/or local first responders on the scene of a critical incident or dangerous situation will assist those preparing the emergency notification with determining what segment or segments of the University community should receive the notification.
-Generally, the entire campus community will receive the emergency notification.
-In addition to the emergency notification that may be used via the University mass notification system, the University will also post applicable messages about the dangerous condition on the University homepage to ensure the rest of the campus is aware of the situation and the steps they should take to maintain personal and campus safety.
+Determining the Appropriate Segment or Segments of the Campus Community to Receive an Emergency Notification notification that may be used via the University mass notification system, the University will also post applicable messages about the dangerous condition on the University homepage to ensure the rest of the campus is aware of the situation and the steps they should take to maintain personal and campus safety.
 If the emergency affects a significant portion of the entire campus, University officials will distribute the notification to the entire campus community.